As a depositor at Zions Bank, we want you to know how your deposits are insured and how you can increase your amount of insurance protection.

 - Money orders

-How can I increase the amount of FDIC insurance on my Zions Bank account(s) beyond $250,000?
+How can I increase the amount of FDIC insurance beyond $250,000?

-If your Zions Bank account balances exceed $250,000, there are several quick and easy ways to increase or maximize your insurance coverage.
+If your combined ZB, N.A. account balances exceed $250,000, there are several quick and easy ways to increase or maximize your insurance coverage.

-Deposits maintained in different categories of legal ownership are insured separately.
-So you can have more than $250,000 insurance coverage at Zions Bank (or any single institution) by using a combination of different categories of ownership.
-The most common categories of ownership are:
+Deposits maintained in different categories of legal ownership and meeting the FDIC’s requirements are separately insured.
+So you can have more than $250,000 insurance coverage at ZB, N.A. through a combination of different categories of ownership.
+The most common categories of ownership are single accounts, joint accounts, and revocable trust accounts.

-You can’t increase FDIC insurance by dividing funds in the same ownership category among different accounts with the exception of IRAs and Keoghs as noted above.
-The type of account — whether checking, savings, CD, or outstanding official check, such as a cashier's check or other form of deposit—has no bearing on the amount of insurance coverage.
-The use of Social Security numbers or taxpayer identification numbers doesn’t determine insurance coverage either.
+You can’t increase FDIC insurance by dividing funds in the same ownership category among different accounts.
+The type of account–whether checking, savings, CD, or outstanding cashier’s check or other form of deposit–has no bearing on the amount of insurance coverage.
 So, having $250,000 in both a single ownership savings account and a single ownership CD, doesn’t result in more than $250,000 total insurance coverage.

 How is FDIC insurance calculated for my family’s living trust?

-Accounts in the name of a living trust—often referred to as testamentary or revocable trusts—are insured separately from any individual or jointly-owned funds of the owner(s).
-For the purposes of FDIC-insurance coverage, a beneficiary is defined as a natural person, a charitable organization or a nonprofit entity properly organized under IRS code.
-Each trustor on the trust is insured to $250,000 for each entitled beneficiary.
+Accounts in the name of a living trust–often referred to as testamentary, payable on death or revocable trusts–are insured separately from any individual or jointly–owned funds of the owner(s).
+For the purposes of FDIC–insurance coverage, a beneficiary is defined as a living natural person, charity (valid under IRS rules), or non–profit organization (valid under IRS rules).
+Assuming all FDIC requirements are met, the funds are insured to $250,000 for each eligible beneficiary.
 See the following example.

-For additional qualifying account combinations, check with a Zions Bank representative, or ask for the FDIC brochure, “Your Insured Deposits.”
+For other possible ways to increase your FDIC deposit insurance, check with a Zions Bank representative or ask for the FDIC brochure, “Your Insured Deposit”.